zhousarah/azure-compute-docs/articles/container-instances/container-instance-ngroups/container-instances-about-ngroups.md

     :
 }
 ```
-NGroup understands these tags as ‘special’ and propagates the required environment variables down to each container as shown here.
+NGroup understands these tags as *special* and propagates the required environment variables down to each container as shown here.

 :::image type="content" source="../media/container-instances-ngroups/cg-name-env-variable.png" alt-text="A screenshot of a container resource on Azure portal displaying environment variables containing 'ContainerGroupName' and 'OrchestratorId' properties.":::

 #### What is the impact of availability due to infrastructure/platform updates?
-For workloads that offer higher availability (for example, NGroups spread across multiple AZs), there's still a low possibility of CGs in more than 1 AZ going down at the same time.
+For workloads that offer higher availability (for example, NGroups spread across multiple AZs), there's still a low possibility of CGs in more than one AZ going down at the same time.
 It can happen when the underlying Azure infrastructure (host machines, VMSS etc.) goes through an update (called as an infrastructure update or platform update).

-This update is generally done AZ by AZ with not much automated coordination across AZs.
-Coordination is currently manually tracked and best-effort.
+This update is done AZ by AZ with not much automated coordination across AZs.
+Coordination is manually tracked and best-effort.

 So, if by chance, a platform update happens simultaneously across 2 or more AZs, then CGs across these AZs can be down simultaneously thus causing unavailability for your NGroups.